Why Create a Bee-Friendly Garden?

 When selecting plants for your bee-friendly garden, it's important to choose varieties that provide a good source of nectar and pollen for bees.
 Native plants are an excellent choice, as they have evolved alongside local bee populations and are well-suited to their needs.
 Here are some top plant choices for a bee-friendly garden:

-- Fruit trees: Many fruit trees, such as apples, cherry, and plums, rely on bees for pollination.
+• Fruit trees: Many fruit trees, such as apple, cherry, and plum, rely on bees for pollination.
 Planting these trees in your garden can provide a valuable food source for bees.

 When selecting plants, it's also important to consider the timing of their bloom.
 Bees need a consistent source of nectar and pollen throughout the growing season, so choose plants that bloom at different times to provide a continuous food source.
 Additionally, avoid using pesticides and herbicides in your garden, as these chemicals can be harmful to bees and other pollinators.